avarp/phpt/README.md

 #### Variants

-Variants are mix of Enum with typed values.
-While enum can have only state selected from possible variants, Variants can have for each variant one typed value.
+Variants are the mix of Enum with typed values.
+While enum can have only state selected from possible variants, Variants can have for each variant one typed value as a payload.
 For example, if some value can be either integer or string, we can represent it's type as described below:

 ```php
 use Phpt\Types\Variants;